christiansassi/programmazione-web/README.md

 ```bash
 ij> CONNECT 'jdbc:derby:myDB;create=true';
 ```
 > **Note**: you can replace 'myDB' with the name of your choice.
-In addition, you can specify different flags such as `create=true` that will create the table if it doesn't exist, or `username=user` and `password=1234` to set a username and/or password.
+In addition, you can specify different flags such as `create=true` that will create the table if it doesn't exist, or `user=username` and `password=1234` to set a username and/or password.

 ### Create a table (optional)